Cost to Build a Fire Pit

 When considering how much it costs to install a fire pit, the main things to consider are just how many different options there are.
 On average, it costs £350-£1,200 in the UK to build a fire pit, but high-end projects can easily exceed this range, and cheap, portable options can cost less.

-Ultimately, the average cost of installing a fire pit depends heavily on the design and whether the installation is a simple setup or a more complex construction project.
+Ultimately, the average cost of installing a fire pit depends heavily on the design, the space in your outdoor area and whether the installation is a simple setup or a more complex construction project.

-Portable fire pits are without question the most affordable option, and are chosen by homeowners for cheap and temporary solutions, although some well-made options can last a long time.
+Portable types of fire pits are without question the most affordable option, and are chosen by homeowners for cheap and temporary solutions.
+These are often advertised as fire bowls or fire baskets.
+However, if the homeowner wishes to tranform their outdoor space pernamently well-made options can last a long time.

 These units require very little set-up, and are often used straight out of the box, whereas built-in units, often built with brick and stone, require time, labour and materials to install, increasing the price massively.

 There are several key factors that influence the cost of a fire pit installation.
-Firstly, the type of fire pit plays a major role, as does the size and the quality of materials.
+Firstly, the type of fire pit plays a major role, as does the size, fuel type you would prefer, and the quality of materials.

-Next, consider the amount of ground preparation required, especially if the garden has not been recently landscaped.
+Next, consider the amount of ground preparation required, especially if the outdoor area has not been recently landscaped.
 Labour costs also vary depending on the complexity of the project and the rates charged by tradespeople in your area.

 Fire Pit Installation Prices